Landon School: Controversies

 In spring 2010, it was revealed that students allegedly planned a fantasy football-like "draft" in which female students at other local schools were chosen for each "team," and "points" were to be scored on the basis of sexual encounters with those students.
 The revelations came in the wake of the news about George Huguely V—a former Landon lacrosse player and football quarterback—who was charged in the murder of his girlfriend Yeardley Love.

 In September 2022, several Landon School students were seen in a viral video singing a racial slur while riding the Washington Metro.
 The school issued a statement that it was aware of the incident and "deeply concerned".

+In 2022, the parents of Landon student Charlie Schnell withdrew their son after he was accused of drawing disturbing images of Black people and sharing it with a Black classmate.
+Schnell was bullied over the incident and disturbed by another student's threat of a school shooting.
+Less than two weeks later, Schnell committed suicide using a Landon banner, and his parents held the school responsible, saying that their biggest mistake was sending their son to Landon.
+Lawyers for the school sought unsuccessfully to dismiss a lawsuit brought by the student's parents.
+A confidential settlement was reached in 2025.